adamawolf/watchSugar/README.md

 # watchSugar

-An Apple Watch Extension for viewing your Dexcom Share blood sugars values on your watch face.
+An Apple Watch Extension for viewing your Dexcom Share blood sugars on your watch face.

 ## How to get started developing